AP US History Practice Test: Period 9 (1980–Present)

 Question 6

-Question 6 refers to the following description of illegally crossing the US/Mexican border:
+Question 6 refers to the following excerpt:

 “The journey was horrible… You walked for hours.
 You’d lose your toenails.
 Your feet just start breaking apart.
 You start getting hungry.
 You start hallucinating… We swam across.
 The river was really cold… The conditions didn’t matter, there’s nothing worse than Honduras.”